arafatm/arafatm.github.io/_articles/health/westside.barbell.book.of.methods.md

 Always work the abs in each workout plus 1–2 other exercises.

-Designing Your Extra Workouts
+### Designing Your Extra Workouts

-bench pressing
+#### Bench pressing

-#### Workout #1: Lat pull-downs, dumbbell extensions, and side delt raises.
-Always
-do abdominal work.
+- __Workout #1__: Lat pull-downs, dumbbell extensions, and side delt raises.
+Always do abdominal work.

-#### Workout #2: Barbell rows and four sets of dumbbell presses to failure.
-Use a
-weight where 15–20 reps can be done.
+- __Workout #2__: Barbell rows and four sets of dumbbell presses to failure.
+Use a weight where 15–20 reps can be done.
 Rotate from flat, incline, decline, and seated press.
 Also do abs.

-#### Workout #3: Three sets of seated dumbbell power cleans.
-Use a weight where 20
-reps can be done but with much effort.
+- __Workout #3__: Three sets of seated dumbbell power cleans.
+Use a weight where 20 reps can be done but with much effort.
 Also do one-arm dumbbell rows, 2–4 sets, and two sets of push-ups to failure as well as abs.

-#### Workout #4: Two sets of benching for 25 reps.
-Use a different grip—wide, close,
+- __Workout #4__: Two sets of benching for 25 reps.
+Use a different grip—wide,
-thumb or thumbless, or even reverse.
+  close, thumb or thumbless, or even reverse.
 Also do chin-ups, inverted flies, and abs.

-#### Workout #5: < One of our 198s, Sonny Kerschner, had a 410 bench and was stuck.
+- __Workout #5__: < One of our 198s, Sonny Kerschner, had a 410 bench and was
+  stuck.
 He began doing triceps push- downs with a pink flex band looped over a door at his house.
 Using strict form and a moderate tempo, he did 100 total reps three times a week.

 All of the above workouts must be brisk and almost nonstop.

-For the squat and deadlift, the same exercises will work for both.
+#### For the squat and deadlift, the same exercises will work for both.

 It is important to do ab work in every workout.
 Sometimes abs can be the only muscle group worked.

-#### Workout #1: Pull-throughs, leg raises, and dumbbell rows.
+- __Workout #1__: Pull-throughs, leg raises, and dumbbell rows.

-#### Workout #2: Reverse hypers, stability ball, and abdominal work.
+- __Workout #2__: Reverse hypers, stability ball, and abdominal work.

-#### Workout #3: Pulling a sled from a belt, rows, and standing abdominals.
+- __Workout #3__: Pulling a sled from a belt, rows, and standing abdominals.

-#### Workout #4: Pulling a sled from the ankles and lat pull-downs.
+- __Workout #4__: Pulling a sled from the ankles and lat pull-downs.

-#### Workout #5: Glute ham raises, weighted leg raises, and dumbbell power cleans.
+- __Workout #5__: Glute ham raises, weighted leg raises, and dumbbell power cleans.

-#### Workout #6: < Walking lunges, side bends, and sit-ups.
+- __Workout #6__: < Walking lunges, side bends, and sit-ups.

-#### Workout #7: Flex band good mornings and chest supported rows.
+- __Workout #7__: Flex band good mornings and chest supported rows.

-#### Workout #8: Box squat with a band looped through your belt and stand through
+- __Workout #8__: Box squat with a band looped through your belt and stand through both ends.
-both ends.
 Don’t remove the band between sets.
 Then hook a band to the top of a rack and over your head to do standing abs.

-#### Workout #9: Choke a band around the base of a rack and do seated leg curls.
+- __Workout #9__: Choke a band around the base of a rack and do seated leg curls.
 Then do lying leg raises with chains draped over your ankles.

-#### Workout #10: Good mornings with a band looped through your belt, standing in
-the loops, plus a second band over the neck and under the feet.
+- __Workout #10__: Good mornings with a band looped through your belt, standing in the loops, plus a second band over the neck and under the feet.

 Use 1–3 exercises per workout.
 Limit the workout time to 30 minutes including abdominal work.
 This time can also be used for flexibility work, which is important but often overlooked.

-Foundational Training for the Powerlifts
+### Foundational Training for the Powerlifts

 By doing so much chest work, the body will automatically let the arms turn out prematurely in the bench press, thus placing all the stress on the pecs and